Keith Drury’s Backpacking equipment list

 sweatband, toothbrush.
 But to save

-weight I rip mine in half or sometimes quarters and take only that part.
+weight I rip my bandana in half or sometimes quarters and take only that part.

 ___Plastic Spade-sometimes.
 To

-___Mosquito repellant—sometimes 1-2 oz bottle with at least 50% DEET in it—better yet 100%.
-(Sometimes also a face net @ 1/2 oz.).
+___Mosquito repellant—sometimes 1-2 oz bottle (with at least 50% DEET in it—better yet 100%).
+Sometimes I have used a face net @ 1/2 oz. instead.
 Depends on the season of course.
-If you are going to be hiking more than 30 years straight and using DEET every four hours you might be concerned—but less than a few years straight it appears to be safe.
+If you are going to be hiking five days a week for more than 30 years straight using DEET every four hours you might be concerned about this chemical—but less than a few years straight it appears to be safe. (except don’t get it only anything plastic—go ahead and try something before you leave!)

 ___Ear plugs-occasionally .
 (If